-The objective of the mutual fund is to offer flexible management on equity and interest rate markets over a minimum investment period of five years.
-For information purposes, the equity market exposure is between 20% and 80% of assets, and interest rate market exposure is between 0% and 80% of assets.
-The mutual fund invests in developed markets with a euro basis as well as emerging markets.
+The objective of the mutual fund is to offer flexible management on equity and interest rate markets over a minimum investment period of 3 years.
+Though fluctuating within wider allocation constraints, the mutual fund profile may be compared with an allocation typically composed of 15% equities and 85% corporate and government bonds, invested in developed markets with a euro basis as well as emerging markets.

-• Benchmark index:
+Benchmark index: